Board Meeting Notes

 Scheduled for late August.

-Committees to meet in June and report back in July.
+Committees to meet in June and report in July.

 Reimbursement requested for percussionists’ equipment moving expenses.